Freezer Burn Motorized/ Mutant Vehicle Operation Policy

 • All containers for liquid fuels must be clearly labeled identifying contents and hazards.
 Original labels are preferred.

-• Unattended fuel containers must be kept in an area marked as a fuel storage area.
+• Unattended fuel containers must be kept in a shaded area marked as a fuel storage area.
 The signs should be clear enough to prevent anyone from smoking, creating flame or creating sparks anywhere near the fuel containers, even if the containers themselves are not completely visible.
 Fuel depot areas are not provided by the festival.
 Anyone bringing fuel must create their own fuel depot, or make plans to share one with someone else.
 Fuel may also be stored in the box of a truck, as vehicles are parked safely away from the camping area.

 • A sufficient amount of dry chemical fire extinguishers must be kept visible and available near the storage location of any liquid fuel.